 When the user hovers over the "Menu" button, it changes color, and when the user clicks on it, a drop-down menu of links appears.
 If the user clicks a link, they are redirected; if they click outside the menu, it closes.
 (If you're on desktop, just make your browser window smaller to see for yourself!)

-The user can select one of the buttons at the top to create a certain type of shape.
-The user can create shapes of different sizes and placements by clicking and dragging.
+The user can select one of a set of buttons at the top to create a certain type of shape.
+The user can then create shapes of different sizes and placements by clicking and dragging on the screen.